Illinois & multiple states Long Term Care Insurance

 In general, if you can't perform daily activities because of an impairment as a result of chronic illness or disability, you will need long term care.
 This would include the assistance you could need if you are unable to take care of yourself for a long period of time.
 However, some people who need help with these daily activities may only need them for a few months.

-Long Term Care Insurance in Arizona
+Long Term Care Insurance in Illinois & multiple states

 Do I need long-term care insurance?